dimadatascience/bam_coverage/README.md

 git clone git@github.com:dimadatascience/bam_coverage.git
 ```

-Download the MetaPhlAn databases from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/)

-The control databases can be downloaded  [missing link]()

 ## Usage

 Update in the configuration file (nextflow.config) by setting the path to the databases:

-- bowtie2db: MetaPhlAn databases that can be downloaded from [here](http://cmprod1.cibio.unitn.it/biobakery4/metaphlan_databases/)

-- control_db: control databases that can be downloaded [missing link]()

 To run the pipeline